bleaktwig/yuadrem-wiki/docs/religion/index.md

 * **Jirek** **TODO**. <!-- TODO.
 Currently alive, in fesh. -->
 * **Vakris** **TODO**. <!-- TODO.
 Currently alive, in fesh. -->
 * **Zuleija** **TODO**.
 * **Vugar** is the god of family and fertility.
-As a mortal, he was a prince of the kingdom of Vamerit and was renowned for establishing laws pertaining to family and hereditary rights to the Seven Principates<!-- NOTE.
+As a mortal, he was a prince of the kingdom of Vamerit<!-- TODO.
+Link. --> and was renowned for establishing laws pertaining to family and hereditary rights to the Seven Protectorates<!-- NOTE.
 Link. -->.
 He is now depicted with a silver toga of simple style.
 * **Genadi** is the goddess of bravery and love.
 As a mortal, she was an [imate](../kins/imate.md) hero whose acts led to the death of King D'khan, ending the [Ededian Genocide](../history.md#war-of-spring).
 She is now depicted with toad-like features, carrying her characteristic swordflute.
 * **Sakris** is the god of fun and wine.
 As a mortal, he was the most devoted slave to the prince-merchant Hak of Ushpavam<!-- NOTE.
 Link. -->.
 Even as a god, he is often depicted dutifully attending to guests at a party.
 * **Hanush** is the god of teaching and books.
-As a mortal, they were a [barkskin](../kins/barkskin.md) who mediated the peace between Gannag and the Seven Principates and proceeded then to create the Gannagian apomantic system<!-- NOTE.
+As a mortal, they were a [barkskin](../kins/barkskin.md) who mediated the peace between Gannag and the Seven Protectorates and proceeded then to create the gannagian apomantic system<!-- NOTE.
 Link. -->.
-As a god, they are depicted in a thin dress made of paper scrolls with green signatures.
+As a god, their depictions show a body covered entirely by a most complex network of apomantic signatures, a glyph carved into each centimeter of bark.
 * **Tamaz** is the goddess of wealth and silver.
 As a mortal, she was an [ird](../kins/hume.md) adventurer, known for financing the first colonial ships of Krudzal.
 She is now depicted in a shiny gray dress, holding an iron hammer and a woodworking saw.
 * **Nazim** is the goddess of justice and the sky.
 As a mortal, she was an [oth](../kins/oth.md) scholar who provided the basis for modern math and astrology.
 Even as a god she continues to study the stars and is depicted with an abacus and a book.
 * **Gathoz** is the god of secrecy and murder.
 While her name in life is unknown, she is the assassin who battled and killed God-Suzerain Olag through Tetrachromacy<!-- NOTE.
 Link. -->.
 Now, she is often attributed to murders where the perpetrator is never found.
 She is depicted as a kinless being, her face and body shifting under rags.